Hefty fine for company behind Canterbury chemical spill

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Harrison Spraying Services was sentenced on April 21, after earlier pleading guilty to spilling an agrichemical on to land near a stock water race which runs through Mt Somers village, west of Christchurch.
+Harrison Spraying Services was sentenced on April 21, after earlier pleading guilty to spilling an agrichemical onto land near a stock water race which runs through Mt Somers village.

-The Canterbury Regional Council said a truck driver for the company was mixing a tank of the chemical with water from the race when it overflowed.
+Environment Canterbury said a truck driver for the company was mixing a tank of the chemical with water from the race when it overflowed.

+That included brown trout, common bullies, native kōkopu and kēwai (freshwater crayfish).

-Inspections by staff about six months after the incident found that the discharge was still having an effect, with an absence of fish species downstream of where the incident occurred.
+Inspections by staff about six months after the incident found that the discharge was still having an effect, with an absence of fish species downstream from where the incident occurred.

-At this stage, the council said the long-term effects on the stock water race were unknown.
+At this stage, ECan said the long-term effects on the stock water race were unknown.

-Council spokesperson Janine Holland said the fine was a satisfying outcome and should serve as a reminder for businesses they had a responsibility to protect the environment.
+Spokeswoman Janine Holland said the fine was a satisfying outcome and should serve as a reminder for businesses that they had a responsibility to protect the environment.

 "Ignoring these responsibilities can have devastating and far-reaching impacts on our aquatic species," Holland said.